decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-06-mysticeti-revolutionizing-consensus-on-sui.md

 ### 1. Elimination of Explicit Block Certification

 In previous systems like [Bullshark](https://arxiv.org/abs/2201.05677), each block required individual certification before being shared, resulting in **3 rounds per block only for certification** as well as **$O(n)$ CPU cost per block for signature generation and verification**.
-Mysticeti goes without certification, which has multiple benefits:
+Mysticeti goes without certification, which allows for:

 - **Reduced CPU Load:** Validators no longer need to aggregate signatures to form and verify certificates.
 Instead, they simply sign their blocks and send them.
 Everyone else receives the block and verifies a single signature.